 In 2009, Claude was a presenter at the Hugo Awards at the World Science Fiction Convention in Montreal and an official guest of the Canadian Embassy at the Belgrade Book Fair.
 In 2011, he was a guest writer and speaker at “World-Building: The Logic of Science, Fiction and Fantasy” at the University of Oslo, Norway.
 In 2012, he taught the workshop “Sense of Wonder: Writing Fantasy & Science Fiction Short Stories” for the Québec Writers Federation in Montreal.
 In 2016, Claude was one of 21 international short-fiction writers showcased at Serbia’s short-story festival Kikinda Short 11: The New Deal.

 His first fiction – “Bestial Acts” – appeared in Interzone in 2002, and he has since published more than 100 stories; his work has been translated into French, Italian, Polish, Spanish, Serbian, Hungarian, and Russian; adapted for stage, screen, audio, and comics; taught in Canada, the United States, Serbia, and India; and included in year’s-best anthologies of fantasy, erotica, and science fiction.
-Claude is the author of three books: Objects of Worship (2009), The Door to Lost Pages (2011), and Nocturnes and Other Nocturnes (2013).
-His fourth book, Venera Dreams: A Weird Entertainment, is forthcoming from Guernica Editions in 2017.
+Claude is the author of four books: Objects of Worship (2009), The Door to Lost Pages (2011), Nocturnes and Other Nocturnes (2013), and Venera Dreams: A Weird Entertainment (2017).